Johru/Hero-Maze/README.md

 There are four types of monsters:

-+Boss\: a single dangerous monster, best avoided!
+1. Boss\: a single dangerous monster, best avoided!

-+Witches \: blue robed little creatures hold key to various doors\.
+2. Witches \: blue robed little creatures hold key to various doors\.

-+Goblins\: pesky little creatures, low danger\.
+3. Goblins\: pesky little creatures, low danger\.
 Kill them to level up\.

-+Guards\: strong and numerous, they will be the main obstacle in higher levels\.
+4. Guards\: strong and numerous, they will be the main obstacle in higher levels\.
 Best avoided!

 Every monster except Witches will pursue the player, with following order of priority.
 1. if the monster sees player when it's about to move, it will find the shortest path to the player square